AtmaTek/WorldsCollide/beta_readme.txt

 - Guarantee Enough Unique Dragons to complete objective conditions with random bosses
 - Fix win an auction objective condition not completed if auction items not randomized
 - Mt Kolts is peakable -- the shadowy figure will now represent the reward
-- Ebot's Rock spotlight is larger and coral is tripled
 - Fixed animation bugs with Reflecting Health

 Associated PRs: